nuqxo/to-do-list/README.md

 ✔ Add new tasks
 ✔ Mark tasks as completed
 ✔ Delete tasks
-✔ Tasks saved in localStorage (persistent)
+✔ Tasks saved in localStorage
 ✔ Minimal, aesthetic UI
 ✔ Smooth fade-in animation for new tasks